rrthomas/nancy/Cookbook.nancy.md

 ## Creating binary files in the output

 Nancy is mostly intended for templating text files.
 Sometimes, we would like to create binary files, for example an image containing context-dependent text.
-In theory, one could use `\$paste` to do this, but since any trailing newline is stripped from the output, this is not a good technique in general.
-Also, it may be desirable to create binary files based on other outputs.
-This can be achieved by using the `\$outputpath` command to construct a filename in the output directory, and a `.in.nancy` file to run commands without creating a file in the output directory.
+This can be done with a `.nancy` file just as for text.

+## Processing Nancy’s output

+Sometimes it is desirable to process the output, rather than the input.
+For this, you can run Nancy once to produce an initial set of results, and then run it again to produce further outputs.
+For example, suppose you want to produce Zip files of the contents of certain directories in Nancy’s output.

-The following script, given a directory on the command line, creates a Zip file of a directory in that directory:
+The following script will produce a Zip file of a directory, excluding `.nancy` files:

 ```
 #!/bin/sh
-cd $1
+cd $(dirname "${NANCY_INPUT}/$1")
-zip -r archive.zip .
+zip -r archive.zip . --exclude *.nancy.*
 ```

-Assuming it is called `make-zip.in.sh`, it can be used thus, from a file called `make-zip.in.nancy`:
+Assuming it is called `make-zip.in.in.sh`, it can be used thus, from a file called `archive.nancy.zip`:

 ```
-\$run(make-zip.in.sh,\$outputpath/\$path)
+\$run(make-zip.in.sh,\$path)
 ```

 ## Processing files in the input directory